Donald H. Peterson: Early life and education

 Donald Peterson was born in Winona, Mississippi, on October 22, 1933.
 Peterson graduated from Winona High School in 1951.
 One of his high school teachers said, "I never did hear any adverse criticism of him by students or teachers.
 He was just superior."

 Peterson desired financial help for college, and after listening to a Navy recruiter's speech, elected to join a service academy.
 He enrolled in the United States Military Academy at West Point, New York, and received a Bachelor of Science degree in 1955, electing to join the Air Force.
 He was commissioned as a second lieutenant.

 After working with Air Training Command until 1960, he was asked if he would be interested in getting a degree in nuclear engineering so he could join a program involving aircraft powered by a nuclear reactor.
-He enrolled in nuclear engineering at the U.S. Air Force Institute of Technology.
+He enrolled in nuclear engineering at the U.S. Air Force Institute of Technology of Air University.
 Six months before graduation, the program was cancelled.
 He earned his Master of Science degree in 1962.
 He also worked towards his Ph.D. at the University of Texas.